swift-nav/swift-cli-publisher/README.md

 - `BASE_URL` corresponds to web download URL, providing this parameter opts for Web instead of GitHub
 - `PROJECT_SLUG` in the format "ORG/NAME", defaults to `swift-nav/$NAME`
 - `LINKED` (deprecated) not used

+If the package is going to be pulled in from an S3 bucket, the following must all be set

+- `TOOL_SPECIFIC_SHA` will generate a SHA for each tool, not just the archive if any non-empty value is given.
+- `S3_REGION` the region of the bucket that contains the package
+- `S3_BUCKET` Name of the bucket
+- `S3_PREFIX` The common prefix for all the platforms.
+The tools will sync all files with the prefix `<S3_PREFIX><DL_*>`, Note the lack of a joining character between the two.

 ---